Sir Edward Seymour, 2nd Baronet: Origins

 Seymour was the son of Sir Edward Seymour, 1st Baronet (d.1613) of Berry Pomeroy by his wife Elizabeth Champernowne daughter of Sir Arthur Champernowne, of Dartington Hall.

 Career

 In 1601 he was elected Member of Parliament for Penryn.
 He was knighted at Greenwich on 22 May 1603, and was sent by James I on an embassy to Denmark.
 In 1604 he was elected MP for Newport.
 He succeeded the baronetcy on the death of his father on 11 April 1613 and became governor of Dartmouth in that year.
 In 1614, he was elected MP for Lyme Regis.
 He was J.P. for Devon and Vice Admiral of Devon from 1617.
 In 1621 he was elected MP for Devon.
 He was elected MP for Callington in 1624 and for Totnes in 1625.

+In 1577 he was Colonel of a regiment of the Devon Trained Bands.
 Seymour became an Admiralty official and privateer and was a Royalist in the civil war.
 He and his son were captured at Plymouth and Berry Pomeroy Castle was destroyed.
 He had to pay £1,200 to the sequestrators of estates.